HiveDesk

 Employers in Canada are required to deduct certain amounts from employees' wages and contribute to federal and provincial programs.
 These deductions include:

-• Canada Pension Plan (CPP): A contribution of 5.95% of the employee’s earnings up to a maximum amount, matched by the employer.
+• Canada Pension Plan (CPP): A contribution of 5.95% of the employee’s earnings up to the YMPE ceiling of $74,600, matched by the employer.
+A second ceiling (YAMPE) of $85,000 applies for CPP2 contributions at 4.00%.
+The maximum total employee contribution (base + CPP2) is $4,646.45 for 2026.

-• Employment Insurance (EI): A contribution of 1.58% of insurable earnings, with employers paying 1.4 times the employee contribution.
+• Employment Insurance (EI): A contribution of 1.63% of insurable earnings up to $68,900, with employers paying 1.4 times the employee contribution (2.282%).
+The maximum annual employee premium is $1,123.07 for 2026.

 • Employer Health Tax (in some provinces): A provincial tax paid by employers based on payroll size.